Direct Factory Outlet: Brisbane

-DFO Brisbane is located at Brisbane Airport about 13 km north-east of the Brisbane central business district, It opened in 2005.
-As of June 2024, it has 144 tenants on 26,140 m2 of gross lettable area (GLA).
+DFO Brisbane is located at Brisbane Airport, about 13 km north-east of the Brisbane central business district.
+It opened in 2005.
+As of June 2024, it has 134 tenants on 26,140 m2 of gross lettable area (GLA).
+The centre was expanded in 2015, improving its connectivity with the nearby Skygate retail centre.
 It was acquired by Vicinity Centres in May 2016.

+Cairns

+DFO Cairns is located at 274 Mulgrave Road, Westcourt.
+It is the only Direct Factory Outlet centre north of Brisbane.
+The centre is 3.7km south west of the Cairns CBD and approximately 8.4km south east of the Cairns Airport.
+It opened in 2008, as a redevelopment of the former Westcourt shopping plaza.
+The centre was purchased by Sentinel Property Group for $39.7 million in 2016.

 Essendon

 DFO Essendon is in the Melbourne suburb of Essendon Fields, approximately 11 km north of the Melbourne central business district.
 It opened in October 2005.
 On 21 February 2017, an aeroplane crashed into the centre.
 A Beechcraft Super King Air on a passenger charter flight bound for King Island, Tasmania crashed shortly after takeoff from nearby Essendon Airport with all five people aboard killed.
 As the crash occurred before the centre opened for the day, only staff were present, all of whom were accounted for.